 Who does GDPR apply to?

 The GDPR applies to all organizations operating in the EU or processing "personal data" of EU residents.
 It defines personal data as any information relating to an identified or identified natural person.

-RustProof Labs is working hard to prepare for the GDPR.
-All RustProof Labs Services will comply with the GDPR when it becomes enforceable in May 2018 and we are working closely with customers to help them prepare.
+RustProof Labs worked hard to prepare for the GDPR.
+All RustProof Labs Services comply with the GDPR.
 Measures to achieve this include: